hjgodwin/eyeTrackR/source/R/cran-comments.md

 ## Resubmission
 Thanks for your previous comments.
-The package here is a resubmission.
 Here, I have:

 * Changed the title in the DESCRIPTION file to title case
 * Put single quotes around software names in the DESCRIPTION file (these are 'DataViewer' and 'Eyelink')